mqnfred/louis.feuvrier.org/www/content/_index.md

 +++
 +++
-20 years of computers later, I am still building.
 From kernels to large distributed systems, I have seen software evolve across scales.
-These days, I especially enjoy applying computer science to the software development pipeline.
+20 years of yak shaving later, I specialize in wrestling with the massive complexity that emerges from said scaling.